Email Configuration#

-Gravwell can be configured to send Emails via automated scripts and flows, but this requires that the system be configured with a valid SMTP configuration.
+Gravwell can be configured to send emails via automated scripts and flows, but this requires that the system be configured with a valid SMTP configuration.
+There are two ways to configure SMTP: user-defined or system-wide.
+User-defined configurations always take precedence over the system-wide options.

 Users can configure their own SMTP server by first visiting their User Preferences page and then clicking the “Email Server” tab.

 The fields are mostly self-explanatory: “Server” is an SMTP server, “Port” is the port to use for SMTP, “Username” and “Password” authenticate to that server.
-“Use TLS” should be enabled if the server expects TLS connections.
+Setting “Use STARTTLS command to negotiate a secure connection” will cause Gravwell to send a STARTTLS command before authenticating.
 The “Disable TLS certificate validation” option is provided in case the server is using self-signed certificates; be cautious enabling this!

 Once the fields have been populated, click “Update Settings” to save them, then click “Test Configuration” to send a test email.

-If an email configuration is specified in a users preferences, Gravwell will use those credentials to send emails even if a shared Email configuration is available.
-Gravwell will NOT fall back to the shared email configuration if a users email configuration fails.
+If an email configuration is specified in a user’s preferences, Gravwell will use those credentials to send emails even if a system-wide email configuration is available.
+Gravwell will NOT fall back to the system-wide email configuration if a user’s email configuration fails – the assumption is that the user has specified their own configuration for a reason, and failures may be due to temporary server problems.

-This type of configuration is often useful if many users may be generating automations and you want a central “alert” Email inbox that all the users can use.
-The Global Email configuration is a system level configuration and is not tied to a specific account, nor will it be included in system backups.
+This type of configuration is often useful if many users may be generating automations and you want a central “alert” inbox that all the users can use.
+The global email configuration is a system level configuration and is not tied to a specific account, nor will it be included in system backups.

-The shared email configuration is specified by including a [Shared-Mail-Config]
+The system-wide email configuration is specified by including a [Shared-Mail-Config]

 (typically located at /opt/gravwell/etc/gravwell.conf